chunhualiao/freeCompilerCamp/compiler-classroom/_posts/2019-07-26-fix-bug-in-rose.markdown

 ```.term1
 ./a.out
 ```

-We can run the line above multiple times and could get different incorrect output but ```3.141593```.
+The execution may crash by triggering a non-negative stride assertion in a runtime function.
+Or it may generate an incorrect PI value rather than ```3.141593```.
+Something is obviously wrong in the compilation.

 Let's see the generated source code.

 ```.term1
 vim rose_bug_parallel_for_in_rose.c +46
 ```
+We should see code like the following:

 ```
  35 static void OUT__1__4219__(void *__out_argv)